cfengine/documentation/overview/glossary.markdown

 #### Role based access control (RBAC)

 RBAC allows you to control the level of access granted to individuals at a granular level.
-Each user can have one or more roles, and each role can grant them access to specific resources as well as actions.
+Each user can have one or more roles, and each role can grant them access to specific resources and actions.
 A flexible RBAC system improves the security of the system, especially when combined with a principle of least privilege approach.

 #### Server